AliceWonderMiscreations/libbitcoin-RPM/README.md

-That does not look right to me, the `.la` file probably should not be packaged, the `.a` and `.so` files probably belong in a `-devel` package if packaged at all, and I do not know anout the shared libraries.
+That does not look right to me, the `.la` file probably should not be packaged, the `.a` and `.so` files probably belong in a `-devel` package if packaged at all, and I do not know about the shared libraries.

 Right now it builds the python package for python2 if in CentOS and python3 if in Fedora.
 It *probably* should build for both regardless of the OS but I